wzz1123/bi/intl.en-US/Quick Start/Data modeling/Data source management/Data sources management overview.md

 When creating data sources, the Quick BI has the following requirements for the network type of data sources.

-1. The RDS VPC instance can access Quick BI with an extranet domain name.
-However, an intranet domain name cannot access the Quick BI.
+1. The VPC RDS instance can access Quick BI by using an extranet domain name.
+MySQL and SQL Server instances can access Quick BI by using an intranet domain name, other VPC RDS instances can't access Quick BI by using an intranet domain name.
-2. RDS Mysql and SqlServer VPC instances can access Quick BI through an intranet domain name.
+2. The instances in the classic network can access Quick BI by using an extranet domain name and an intranet domain name.
+When you access Quick BI by using an extranet domain name, you should set the IP address whitelist on the RDS.
+For more information, see [Set whitelist](https://www.alibabacloud.com/help/doc-detail/26198.htm?spm=a2c63.p38356.a3.5.26854bd3feeGKO).
-3. Instances in the classic network can access Quick BI with an intranet domain name.
+3. Quick BI can be accessed by using the public network.
-4. Quick BI can be accessed by using the public network.
+4. The external database MySQL and SQL Server on VPC ECS instance can access Quick BI by using an intranet domain name.